Quantum Coordination without Conditioning under Restricted Information: Introduction

-At the same time, the quantum advantage is limited.
-Quantum correlations cannot reproduce fully adaptive dependence on realized past outcomes when those outcomes are indistinguishable within the information structure.
-Thus, while quantum systems expand the set of implementable distributions, they do not eliminate the constraints imposed by imperfect recall.
-Conceptually, they provide a partial substitute for memory, enabling forms of coordination that would otherwise require conditioning on unavailable information.
+At the same time, quantum implementations remain fundamentally constrained by the information structure.
+Because the shared state is fixed in advance, quantum systems cannot reproduce fully adaptive, history-dependent behavior when past outcomes are observationally indistinguishable under the available information.
+Thus, while quantum implementations extend the set of physically realizable distributions, they do not restore the full power of perfect recall.

-Our contribution is to formalize this distinction within a general probabilistic framework, to identify a general diagonal construction and a distinct discord-based mechanism for achieving quantum advantage, and to delineate the boundary between what remains impossible and what becomes feasible under restricted information.
-In doing so, we extend earlier quantum analogues of Kuhn's theorem~\cite{Khan2025} and clarify the role of quantum correlations in constrained coordination problems through explicit constructions and formal results.
+Beyond game-theoretic settings, restricted-information coordination problems also arise in distributed quantum technologies, including fault-tolerant quantum computing, where syndrome processors may not possess the complete syndrome history required for globally coordinated decoding decisions.
+Potential applications to distributed quantum error correction are discussed in the conclusion.

+The remainder of the paper is organized as follows.
+In Section II we formalize the classical setting and the limitation arising from restricted information.
+Section III introduces the quantum model.
+Section IV develops the general implementability result and its limitations.
+We conclude in Section V with a discussion of applications and open questions.